International Panel on the Information Environment: Origins

 Algorithmic bias, manipulation and misinformation has become a global and existential threat that exacerbates existing social problems, degrades public life, cripples humanitarian initiatives and prevents progress on other serious threats.

 A New York Times report on the Panel's launch described its initial plans to "issue regular reports, not fact-checking individual falsehoods but rather looking for deeper forces behind the spread of disinformation as a way to guide government policy."

 Management

 The IPIE is currently led by Oxford University Professor Philip N. Howard, who serves a President, and Professor Sebastian Valenzuela from the Catholic University of Chile, who serves as Chief Science Officer.
 The IPIE Secretariat includes 10 staff based out of Zurich.
 The organization is governed by a small Board of Trustees, a system of permanent methodology, ethics and membership committees, and limited-term scientific panels on particular topics.
 The Board of Trustees includes Dame Inga Beale, Susan Doniz, Dr. Sheldon Himelfarb, John Momoh, and Howard Rosen.

 The organization is neutral and nonpartisan, but does seek better access to data from technology companies so as to better appraise the impact of new technologies like AI on public life.
+Although often called the "CERN for AI" or "IPCC for AI", the group of scientists founding the body wanted to emphasize is independence as a trusted advisor, and did not want to be governed by member states or have direct industry ties.

+Impact

+In 2024 the Scientific Panel on Information Integrity about Climate Science published a global assessment of risks driving attention to the issue and motivating COP to add information integrity to the agenda in Brazil.
+The IPIE helped found a consortium of member states, led by Brazil and managed by UNESCO, now called the Global Initiative for Information Integrity about Climate.
+The organization has published major global assessments on the impact of AI on election integrity.
+Each year, the organization presents the results of its global expert survey during the UN General Assembly meetings.
+At the 2026 briefing at UN headquarters, it was reported that three quarters of the experts surveyed expected the global information environment to degrade in the year ahead.